blakeblackshear/frigate/docs/docs/guides/getting_started.md

         - 0,461,3,0,1919,0,1919,843,1699,492,1344,458,1346,336,973,317,869,375,866,432
 ```

-### Step 6: Enable recording (optional)
+### Step 6: Enable recording and/or snapshots

+In order to see Events in the Frigate UI, either snapshots or record will need to be enabled.

+#### Record

 To enable recording video, add the `record` role to a stream and enable it in the config.
+If record is disabled in the config, turning it on via the UI will not have any effect.

 ```yaml
 mqtt: ...